CodeArtisanRiz/media-blob-kit/README.md

 | **Disk** | Minimal | 10 GB (for OS, logs, and temp buffering) |

 **Scaling & Concurrency:**
-- **Per Instance (Sequential)**: A single instance processes one job at a time (sequentially) to ensure predictable CPU usage (avoids freezing the web server).
+- **Per Instance (Configurable)**: By default, a single instance processes one job at a time.
+This can be increased via the `WORKER_CONCURRENCY` environment variable (e.g., `WORKER_CONCURRENCY=4`) to process multiple jobs in parallel.
-- **Horizontal Scaling**: To process multiple jobs in parallel, simply run multiple instances of the application.
+- **Horizontal Scaling**: To process multiple jobs in parallel across servers, simply run multiple instances of the application.
 The `SKIP LOCKED` database queue ensures they distribute the load automatically.

 > **Note on Safety**: You can run as many worker instances as you like.
 We use PostgreSQL's `FOR UPDATE SKIP LOCKED` clause, which guarantees that **no two workers will ever pick up the same job**, even if they query the database at the exact same millisecond.